oruscam/lspiv-guidelines/Guidelines_EN.md

 In general terms, the key aspects to evaluate the presence of favorable conditions for implementing LSPIV include:

-1.  <u>Tracer type:</u> The shape, size, and buoyancy of the tracers must ensure that their displacement closely matches the movement of the free water surface.
+1.  *Tracer type:* The shape, size, and buoyancy of the tracers must ensure that their displacement closely matches the movement of the free water surface.
 Additionally, they must be easily visible in the images, meaning aspects like color and tonal variations play an important role.
-2.  <u>Tracer distribution:</u> The distribution must be homogeneous in both space and time, meaning the tracers must be present throughout the entire channel width and throughout the entire image sequence.
+2.  *Tracer distribution:* The distribution must be homogeneous in both space and time, meaning the tracers must be present throughout the entire channel width and throughout the entire image sequence.
 An inadequate distribution, whether spatial or temporal, can significantly affect the results (Detert, 2021; Meselhe et al., 2004).
-3.  <u>Environmental and recording factors:</u> Various environmental factors, such as lighting conditions and wind, can complicate tracer visualization or alter their movement, introducing biases in the results.
+3.  *Environmental and recording factors:* Various environmental factors, such as lighting conditions and wind, can complicate tracer visualization or alter their movement, introducing biases in the results.
 Additionally, camera position and orientation during recording can negatively impact the quality of the measurement area visualization.

 The following sections describe the most commonly found or used types of tracers in watercourses, along with recommendations for assessing whether conditions are suitable for implementing LSPIV.